Child Support Lawyers in Clarksville

 It’s common for child support needs to change as time passes.
 One of the parents may change jobs, lose or gain income, or have other circumstances that affect their financial health.
 To ask for a child support order to be modified outside of the child support guidelines, you will need to submit a petition to the Tennessee Department of Human Services Child Support Program.
 The Department of Human Services will make an initial determination on whether the child support modification should be approved.
 If you disagree with its decision, you are able to escalate the case to a family law judge, who can decide whether to issue a judicial decision modifying the existing order.
 It’s important that you continue paying any child support while you are waiting for the modification request to be decided to avoid child support enforcement measures.

-Start getting more information so you can move forward in your child support case when you call 931-236-2711 and speak to a child support lawyer.
 Our law firm takes pride in being able to help clients successfully navigate the child support rules and guidelines to protect their financial health.
-Call our law firm to schedule your initial consultation.